praghus/platfuse/README.md

 ### Scene

-This class, presumably part of a game engine or a similar interactive application, provides functionality for managing and interacting with a scene's layers and tiles.
+The [Scene](https://praghus.github.io/platfuse/classes/Scene.html) class, presumably part of a game engine or a similar interactive application, provides functionality for managing and interacting with a scene's layers and tiles.
 Key functionalities include:

 -   **Layer Management**: Methods to add, remove, show, and hide layers within the scene.
 Layers can contain objects or tiles, and their visibility can be toggled.
 -   **Tile Management**: Methods to retrieve tiles based on their position within a layer or by their unique identifier.
 It supports handling flipped tiles through bitwise operations.
 -   **Debugging Support**: A method to display debug information on the canvas.
 This includes the camera's position and scale, the grid visible through the camera, the pointer's position, the number of objects in the scene, and the average frames per second (FPS).

-The class interacts with various components of the game engine, such as the camera, the drawing context ([`draw`]()), and the game's primary color and canvas.
-It utilizes a method [`getCameraVisibleGrid`]()) to calculate the grid visible through the camera, and [`getPointerPos`]() to get the current pointer position, though the implementations of these methods are not shown in the excerpt.

 This class is essential for managing the visual aspects of a game scene, including layer and tile management, and provides debugging tools to aid in development.

 ### Layer

-The [`Layer`]() classis designed for managing layers within a scene, particularly in applications that use tile-based maps, such as 2D games or mapping applications.
+The [`Layer`](https://praghus.github.io/platfuse/classes/Layer.html) classis designed for managing layers within a scene, particularly in applications that use tile-based maps, such as 2D games or mapping applications.
 It integrates with the [`tmx-map-parser`]() library for handling TMX layer data, making it suitable for projects that utilize Tiled Map Editor files.
 Key features and functionalities include:

 -   **Layer Identification and Metadata**: Each layer has a unique ID (defaulting to the current timestamp), an optional name, a type (custom or derived from TMX data), and custom properties.
 -   **Dimension and Visibility Management**: The class supports setting layer dimensions (width and height) and visibility, allowing layers to be shown or hidden as needed.
 -   **Tile Data Handling**: Tile data (an array of tile IDs) can be stored and used to render the layer's visual representation.
--   **Canvas Rendering**: The class can create a canvas element ([`layerCanvas`]()) specifically for the layer, onto which tile graphics are rendered based on the layer's tile data.
+-   **Canvas Rendering**: The class can create a canvas element ([`layerCanvas`](https://praghus.github.io/platfuse/classes/Layer.html#layerCanvas)) specifically for the layer, onto which tile graphics are rendered based on the layer's tile data.
 This is particularly useful for optimizing rendering performance in web-based applications.
--   **Integration with Scene and Entities**: Layers are associated with a [`Scene`]() object (representing the overall scene or map) and can contain [`Entity`]() objects, allowing for a structured and hierarchical organization of game or application elements.
+-   **Integration with Scene and Entities**: Layers are associated with a [`Scene`](https://praghus.github.io/platfuse/classes/Scene.html) object (representing the overall scene or map) and can contain [`Entity`](https://praghus.github.io/platfuse/classes/Entity.html) objects, allowing for a structured and hierarchical organization of game or application elements.

 #### Custom Function Layers